The Stepford Wives (1975 film): Home media

 Anchor Bay Entertainment issued The Stepford Wives on VHS on March 10, 1997; they subsequently released a non-anamorphic DVD edition on December 3, 1997.
 In 2001, Anchor Bay reissued the film in a "Silver Anniversary" edition, featuring an anamorphic transfer as well as bonus interviews with cast and crew.
 In 2004, Paramount Home Entertainment re-released the "Silver Anniversary" edition, which featured the same bonus materials and screen menus.

-As of 2024, the film has not received a Blu-ray or online release, and remains under the ownership of pharmaceutical conglomerate Bristol Myers Squibb, who were stakeholders in its production company, Palomar Pictures, which went defunct after the film's release.
+As of 2026, the film has not received a Blu-ray or online release, and remains under the ownership of pharmaceutical conglomerate Bristol Myers Squibb, who were stakeholders in its production company, Palomar Pictures, which went defunct after the film's release.
 Several other Palomar-produced films, including The Heartbreak Kid (1972) and Sleuth (also 1972), are also owned by the company.

 Legacy

 Film scholar John Kenneth Muir considers The Stepford Wives one of the best horror films of the 1970s.
 In a writer's roundtable with The Hollywood Reporter, Jordan Peele listed the film as one of the inspirations behind his directorial debut Get Out.

 A line delivered by Paula Prentiss, as Bobbie Markowe, after becoming a Stepford Wife; "Yes.. this.. it's wonderful!", was legally sampled on the song, "Hey Music Lover", by British dance act, S-Express, becoming a big international hit in 1989.

 The film influenced the development of the character Bree Van de Kamp played by Marcia Cross in the successful series Desperate Housewives (2004–12).
 The character was often referred to as a "Stepford Wife" by other characters, due to her somewhat uptight personality, immaculately presented home, beautifully pruned red roses, and her love of baking cakes.
 She also dressed in a Midwestern, traditional style, echoing, but modernizing, the look of the original "Stepford Wives", as seen in the film.

-Forbes later wrote "It remains a favourite film of mine and one that has stood the test of time.
+Director Bryan Forbes later wrote "It remains a favourite film of mine and one that has stood the test of time.
 Indeed the title has become part of the language and I often hear people say ‘Oh, she’s a real Stepford wife’."